BY-LAWS OF GREATER FINDLAY AREA EMMAUS MINISTRIES, INC.

 a) All positions on the board shall be elected by the Community members for a term of two (2) years with the exception of the Chairperson, the Vice-Chairperson, the Leadership Chairperson, the Community Spiritual Director, the Chrysalis Representative and the St. Marks UMC representative.

-b) Board members not excluded in Section 3. a) above may be elected to a second two (2) year term in a different position.
+b) Board members not excluded in Section 3. a) above may be elected to a second term in a different position.
 No person may serve more than two consecutive terms and must remain off of the Board for at least one year before again being eligible for election to the Board.

 c) Under unusual circumstances, a Board member may remain beyond their term with the approval of the majority of the Board until a qualified replacement is found.